Tunisia. What a fascinating country it is.

 Ben Ali, the former dictator, has gone after 23 years of iron rule.
 The people are expressing themselves in ways that would never have previously been allowed.

 Locals are not allowed to drink alcohol outside.
 Tourists will be served but it is an offence to serve residents.
 Again, one of those quirks.
 It may or may not change.
 There are pressures from conservative parts to curtail certain gained freedoms.
 I was shown some posters on tram stop shelters extolling the virtues of a certain type of conservatism.

 There is, in any case, freedom of debate in parliament.
-And I have left Tunis after this briefest of visits with a positive feeling and a genuine feeling of being made welcome by the many people I met whether they be in the bars, my hotel (Ibis, which I can definitely recommend), metro ticket office staff, taxi drivers, or residents.
+And I have left Tunis after this briefest of visits with a positive feeling and a genuine feeling of being made welcome by the many people I met – whether they were in the bars, my hotel (Ibis, which I can definitely recommend), metro ticket office staff, taxi drivers, or residents.
 And I also have an optimism for their future.

 Today, my first full day in Tunis has been a mixed bag of weather.
 Started dry, then it poured with rain, very heavy at times, thunder and lightening eventually clearing with some blue skies.